NgiapPuoyKoh/Hackathon-Jul-2020-Team7/README.md

 - Another feature idea

 ## Technologies Used

+### Languages and Frameworks

+-   HTML
+-   CSS
+-   Bootstrap

+### Tools Used

+-   Balsamiq: Used to create wireframes
+-   Gitpod: IDE used for creating and editing code

 In this section, you should mention all of the languages, frameworks, libraries, and any other tools that you have used to construct this project.
 For each, provide its name, a link to its official site and a short sentence of why it was used.